Patricia Donlon

-Patricia "Pat" Donlon (born 1943) is an Irish librarian and academic, and former director of the National Library of Ireland, the first woman to hold that post.
+Patricia Anne Donlon (née McCarthy; 28 January 1943 – 23 July 2026) was an Irish librarian and academic, who was director of the National Library of Ireland, the first woman to hold that post.
+She was also the first woman to be appointed director to an Irish national institution.

-Family and early career
+Background and early career

-Patricia Anne Donlon (née McCarthy) was born on 28 January 1943 in Dublin, Ireland, to parents Patrick Joseph McCarthy and Marcella Garr.
+Patricia Anne McCarthy was born in Dublin, Ireland on 28 January 1943, to parents Patrick Joseph McCarthy and Marcella Garr.
 Her father worked as a Garda.
 As a young child, Donlon attended Miss McGuire's school in Dolphin's Barn, where she discovered her love of reading.
 She then attended Holy Faith Convent, the Coombe, where she excelled academically.

 Donlon studied French and Spanish for her undergraduate degree at University College Dublin, and graduated with honours in 1964.
 She later undertook a doctorate degree in Spanish literature in 1974, and a diploma in Library and Information Studies in 1979, both also in UCD.

-Donlon began her professional career working as a researcher at RTÉ in 1964.
+She began her professional career working as a researcher at RTÉ in 1964.
 Following her diploma in Library and Information Studies in University College Dublin, Donlon's career in the library field began with a job as a library assistant at the Royal Veterinary College in Ballsbridge.
 She then took a job at the Royal Irish Academy in 1979.
 She became a reference librarian and curator of the Western Collection at the Chester Beatty Library in 1981.

-Patricia married Phelim Donlon, a former Arts Council drama officer, in September 1965, when she was 22 years old.
-The couple have two daughters, Lorna and Sinéad.
+In September 1965, she married Phelim Donlon, a former Arts Council drama officer, when she was 22 years old.
+The couple had two daughters, Lorna and Sinéad.
 Phelim died in December 2014.

-Role at the National Library of Ireland: 1989-1997
+Role at the National Library of Ireland: 1989–1997

 When Donlon was appointed to the role of director in 1989, almost a year after the last director had retired, the National Library of Ireland was an institution characterised by an absence of sufficient staff, resources, storage capacity, and financing.
 The first major step Donlon took to improve matters at the NLI was the establishment of new security measures to protect the collections from being stolen.
 Parallel to increased security, inventory was also carried out to concretely determine how much loss the collections had suffered.
 This was no easy endeavour, considering the collections, which, at the time, amounted to five million items, were either catalogued on paper or not catalogued at all.

 An autumnal view of the gate and the main building of the National Library of Ireland.

 The year 1991 marked the official opening of the Manuscript Reading Room housed in the former location of the Kildare Street Club at 2-3 Kildare Street.
 In the same year, after the stipulated fifty-year period ended, the NLI opened the letters Paul Léon, friend, literary agent and legal consultant to James Joyce, had bequeathed to the Library.
 The correspondence was subsequently made available to the public and a detailed catalogue entitled The James Joyce-Paul Léon Papers in the National Library of Ireland, with a foreword by Donlon, was published in 1992.